jerlendds/osintbuddy/README.md

 *this project is a work-in-progress however feel free to extract out the crawler directory that's for the Google CSE scraper, it's very fast :)*

+Google provides something called Custom Search Engines (CSEs) and what CSEs are is a targeted search engine for a specific site(s) URL.
+You can create your own CSEs and these CSEs will return any results that google finds for the given URLs.

 osintbuddy is an OSINT tool for Google CSEs.
 Directly query the Google CSE API, store results, analyse, and more all through a deployable and scaleable webapp.